SCMS Cochin School of Business

 SCMS Cochin School of Business, formerly School of Communication and Management Studies, is a management institute located at Kochi, India.
 The institute is located about 12 km from Ernakulam railway station.
 The school was established in 1976 by G. P. C. Nayar, under the trust Prathap Foundation for Education and Training.
 It is part of the SCMS Group of educational institutions.
-SCMS PGDM is very famous in south India.
+SCMS Post Graduate Diploma in Management (PGDM) is very famous in south India.
 It is rated as the best business school in Kerala after IIM-K for many years.
 The school provides PGDM with electives in marketing, finance, retail, human resources, banking and insurance, and system and operations.

 SCMS is accredited by the Accreditation Council for Business Schools and Programs and by the National Board of Accreditation since 2003.

 Publications

 Since 2004, the school publishes a quarterly peer-reviewed academic journal, the SCMS Journal of Indian Management, focused on business, management, and accountancy.
 The editor-in-chief is G.P.C.
 Nayar, SCMS Group's founder and chairman.
 The journal is abstracted and indexed in Scopus and EBSCO and ProQuest databases.